 - In 1971, Dr. Kelsy Caplinger began the first summer medical camp by inviting 12 children with asthma to Camp to participate in engaging activities they couldn’t enjoy elsewhere.
 Camp has since then evolved into serving hundreds of children with special needs and senior adults.

-- Camp Aldersgate is one of eight camps in Arkansas accredited by the American Camp Association and continues to be the only camp in Arkansas designed for children with disabilities.
+- Camp Aldersgate is one of eight camps in Arkansas accredited by the American Camp Association, and it continues to be the only accredited camp in Arkansas designed for children with disabilities.

 Camp Aldersgate is accredited by the American Camp Association.